Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Related Work

 \section{Related Work}

-For both, the single and multi-label text classification tasks, fine-tuning pre-trained transformer models yield state-of-the-art performance~\cite{li2021survey}.
-They outperform generative large language models such as GPT-4~\cite{DBLP:journals/corr/abs-2303-08774-gpt4} and Llama-2~\cite{DBLP:journals/corr/abs-2307-09288-llama2} in accuracy while offering advantages of smaller model size and less training time~\cite{sun2023text, yu2023open}.
-They also improve on recent graph-based methods~\cite{galke2023really}.
+Generally, the state of the art in single and multi-label text classification is fine-tuning a pre-trained encoder-only language model~\cite{li2021survey,galke2023really} such as BERT~\cite{devlin2019bert}.
+These models even outperform generative large language models such as GPT-4~\cite{DBLP:journals/corr/abs-2303-08774-gpt4} and Llama-2~\cite{DBLP:journals/corr/abs-2307-09288-llama2} in accuracy while offering advantages of smaller model size and less training time~\cite{sun2023text, yu2023open}.
+They also improve on recently proposed graph-based methods~\cite{galke2023really}.
 Therefore, we focus on models based on pre-trained transformers as well as common baseline methods.
-Below, we discuss the state-of-the-art in both domains separately, first in HTC, followed by XML.
+We first discuss the state-of-the-art in HTC followed by XML.
 For further reading, we refer to surveys like~\citeauthor{htc_review}~\citeyearpar{htc_review}.

-\subsection{Hierarchical Text Classification (HTC)}
+\paragraph{Hierarchical Text Classification (HTC)}

 Given a hierarchy of class labels organized as a tree (in short, a label tree) and an input text, the task of HTC is to produce a set of labels from the label tree that accurately represents the input text.
-Approaches in this field are often distinguished as local and global~\cite{hiagm}, where local approaches focus on building appropriate classifiers for each node or each level in the label tree, whilst global approaches employ a single classifier for the whole hierarchy instead.
-The models we selected generally follow the global approach.
+Approaches in HTC are often distinguished as local and global~\cite{hiagm}, where local approaches focus on building appropriate classifiers for each node or each level in the label tree, whilst global approaches employ a single classifier for the whole hierarchy.
+The state-of-the-art models HGCLR and HBGL follow the global approach.

-HGCLR~\cite{hgclr} is a recent model that integrates the label hierarchy directly into the text encoder using a contrastive learning framework.
-It employs BERT~\cite{devlin2019bert} as the text encoder, which processes the input token sequence and produces hidden representations for each token, with the [CLS] token summarizing the entire sequence for classification tasks.
-As a graph encoder, HGCLR employs a modified Graphormer~\cite{graphormer} to capture hierarchical structures.
-The modified Graphormer integrates spatial encoding, edge encoding, and centrality encoding into its architecture.
-The self-attention mechanism of this modified Graphormer is expressed as follows:
+HGCLR~\cite{hgclr} is a model that effectively integrates the label hierarchy with the semantics from the text and labels using a contrastive learning framework.
+It employs BERT~\cite{devlin2019bert} as the text encoder and a modified Graphormer~\cite{graphormer} to capture hierarchical structures.
+The key distinction in HGCLR's modified Graphormer is the combination of a label embedding and a name embedding.
+The former is an embedding of the vertex in the hierarchy, and the latter is a textual embedding of the label string.